 1. What Is AWS CloudTrail?

 AWS CloudTrail is a service by Amazon Web Services that allows you to track events on your account.
-CloudTrail automatically tracks and keeps a record of event and activity logs for the services you use and then keeps the record in S3.
+CloudTrail automatically tracks and keeps a record of event and activity logs for the services you use and then keeps the record in S3, which can be configured with ease.

 This record includes timestamps, user identities, and AWS monitor network traffic origin IPs.
 You can check all the events for free for the last 3 months.
 But if you want to view the data events and insights of your own data, you will have to pay an additional fee.